Types Of Mortgage Refinance: Which Option Is Right For You?

 A cash-out refinance is a type of refinancing option in which the borrower takes out a new home loan on their property for a larger sum than what they owe on their original mortgage loan.
 They then receive the difference between those two loan amounts in cash.

-This does not add an additional monthly payment, as the larger loan will serve as a replacement for the borrower’s current loan; however, the monthly payment amount will be different under the new agreement.
-Because of this, if you’re doing a cash-out refinance, it’s important for you to review the terms in full to have a complete understanding of how this type of mortgage refinance will affect your budget.
+This does not add an additional monthly payment.
+The larger loan replaces the borrower’s current mortgage, and the monthly payment amount will be different under the new agreement.
+If you’re doing a cash-out refinance, it’s important to review the terms in full to have a complete understanding of how this type of mortgage refinance will affect your budget.

 2. Cash-In Refinance